Systemcluster/wrappe/README.md

 * `command`: The working directory will be set to the directory containing the unpacked executable.
 This will either be the unpack directory or a subdirectory within the unpacked payload.

 It defaults to `inherit`.

+#### icon

+This option allows setting the icon of the Windows executable.
+By default, the icon of the packed executable is used.

 #### cleanup